Explore Courses

 Building dashboards, assessing long-term trends, and setting alerts all require monitoring.
 It provides you with information about the operation, development, and usage of your apps.
 However, the difficulty in predicting production failures due to their nonlinear nature makes monitoring sophisticated distributed applications problematic.

 For creating and maintaining microservice-based systems, monitoring is still a crucial tool.
-A clear understanding of your system's health can be obtained from monitoring rules and metrics that are uncomplicated and centred on actionable data.
+A clear understanding of your system's health can be obtained from monitoring rules and metrics that are uncomplicated and centered on actionable data.
 Although monitoring will not guarantee complete system immunity from failure, it will give you a comprehensive picture of how the system behaves and performs in the real world, enabling you to understand the effects of any failure and the fixes that must be made.

 2. Observability